dome/dex-v3/CODE_OF_CONDUCT.md

-# Code of Conduct - DogSwap
+# Code of Conduct - USDog

 ## Our Pledge